-Net Income Attributable to the Company's Shareholders.
-As a result of the foregoing, our net income attributable to our shareholders increased by 56.9% from RMB191.7 million in 2008 to RMB300.8 million (US\$44.1 million) in 2009.
+Net Income (Loss) Attributable to the Company's Shareholders.
+As a result of the foregoing, our net loss attributable to our shareholders was RMB299.4 million (US\$47.6 million) for fiscal year 2011, compared to net income attributable to our shareholders of RMB422.3 million in fiscal year 2010.